 They often will.
 As mentioned above, it is the best way for an airline to avoid payment.
 Thus, it can be very difficult for individual passengers to disprove the carrier’s alleged reasons for the delay and to enforce their right to compensation.

-Simply submit your flight details and we will take it from there to ensure that you receive what is yours.
+On our website, you will find our easy and intuitive compensation calculator, where we will need you to submit your flight details: flight number and date.
+Our lawyers and claim agents will take it from there to ensure that you receive what is yours.